-In Real Life is a design show hosted by York/Sheridan Program in Design that marks the end of our 4-year long journey.
-This event is also celebration of conquering critiques, earning our degrees, sharing the awesome projects we have made with each other and the public, and a mark where we start a new chapter as future professional designers.
+In Real Life is a design show hosted by York/Sheridan Program in Design that makrs the end of the 4-year long academic journey.
+This event is also a celebration of conquering critiques, earning our degrees, sharing the awesome projects us students have made with each other and the public, and marks the start of a new chapter as professional designers.

-I had the pleasure to have been selected and take part of developing the brand for my graduating year.
-Creating and developing the brand was the first step in the year-long process (September 2018–April 2019) of creating the grad show.
-This is a case study that goes through the process of how our team developed the brand for the YSDN 2019 Grad Show 'In Real Life'.
+I had the pleasure to have been selected and take part of developing the brand for my graduating year, 2019.
+Creating and developing the brand was the first step in the year-long process (September 2018–April 2019), in addition to working with other teams to create the grad show.
+This is a case study that showcases the process of how our team developed the brand for the YSDN 2019 Grad Show 'In Real Life'.

 The event was held over the course of 2 days at Free Space in downtown Toronto.
 It was such a rewarding experience to see how the brand came to life within the physical space and how the brand interacted with the graduates and their projects as well as how the public interacted with the brand.

 The team began our process by individually and collectively conducting research: determining our target audiences and using the SWOT analysis method to analyse and observe previous grad shows, events, campaigns nationally and globally.
 These were important steps for our team to take as it laid a strong foundation for the brand values.
 It also helped us understand and determine how we wanted to define ourselves, as well as deliver, convey, and represent ourselves through the grad show brand.